Drama & Theatre Studies

-Component 1: Group devised performance supported by a written portfolio documenting the development of the piece (80 marks total, 20 for performance, 60 for portfolio = 40% of the qualification).
+Component 1: Devising – a group devised performance supported by a written portfolio documenting the development of the piece (40% of the qualification).

-Component 2: Text in Performance – group performance/design of one key extract for a performance text and a monologue or duologue from one key extract from a different performance text (60 marks total = 20% of the qualification).
+Component 2: Text in Performance – group performance/design of one key extract for a performance text and a monologue or duologue from one key extract from a different performance text (20% of the qualification).

-Component 3: Theatre Makers in Practice - 2.5 hour written exam.
-Section A: Live Theatre Evaluation, Section B: Page to Stage, Section C: Interpreting a Performance Text.
-80 marks total = 40% of the qualification.
+Component 3: Theatre Makers in Practice – Written exam.
+Section A: Live Theatre Evaluation, Section B: Page to Stage, Section C: Interpreting a Performance Text (40% of the qualification).

 Enrichment and Work Experience

-Upon entry to a Performing Arts course you will be accepted into the Performing Arts Academy.
-The academy is an opportunity for our Drama and Theatre students to participate in professional workshops with industry professionals exclusive at The Octagon Theatre.
-You will learn about different career opportunities in the Performing Arts industry and widen your experience and understanding of the professional world of Performing Arts.
-The Octagon Theatre and Bolton University provide you with exclusive workshops and sessions.
-You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as the Z Arts theatre in Manchester.
+Upon entry to a performing arts course you will be accepted into the Performing Arts Academy.
+The academy is an opportunity for our students to participate in professional workshops with industry professionals at The Octagon Theatre, universities, drama schools and local casting agencies.
+You will learn about different career opportunities in the performing arts industry and widen your experience and understanding of the professional world of performing arts.
+You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as The Lowry Theatre in Salford.

 Future Career Opportunities

-Our teachers have professional experience in the Performing Arts industry and have developed the Performing Arts Academy.
-The Academy offers students the opportunity to take LAMDA exams, gain work experience and participate in professional workshops at The Octagon Theatre to develop those wider performance skills.
-We have free workshops and performances all year round delivered by guests from universities such as UCLAN, Liverpool Hope University, Arden School of Theatre, Sterling Academy, The Octagon Theatre, Bolton University and professional scriptwriters and actors.
-We have excellent facilities including a theatre, recording studios and a dance studio.
-Drama and Theatre to us is more than just a subject, it’s our passion.
-If you share this passion then we invite you to join us and be with like-minded people who are all striving to reach the same goal.
+We keep class sizes small which means our students get the very best in personal tuition alongside the chance to gain more lead roles and be noticed when we have guest professionals visit, including casting agents and university recruiters.
+Keeping our class sizes small has proven to increase student performance and confidence, giving you greater opportunities to be heard and seen meaning you can reach your full potential.
+Our teachers have professional experience in the performing arts industry and have developed the Performing Arts Academy.
+The academy offers students the opportunity to take LAMDA exams, gain work experience and participate in professional workshops at The Octagon Theatre and with other professionals to develop those wider performance skills.
+We have free workshops and performances all year round delivered by guests from universities such as UCLAN, Liverpool Hope University, Arden School of Theatre, Sterling Academy and Bolton University.
+We also have visitors from The Octagon Theatre including professional scriptwriters and actors.
+We have excellent facilities including a theatre, rehearsal rooms, recording studios and a dance studio.